Updated on July 24, 2020

 What is not changing?

-Finally, there are a select set of raster basemap services that will never enter Mature Support because they are foundational basemaps, and there are no vector basemap service equivalents.
+Finally, there are a select set of raster basemap services that will not enter Mature Support because they are foundational basemaps, and there are no vector basemap service equivalents.
 These basemap services include imagery, elevation and polar services.

 - World Imagery (including Clarity, Firely, GCS, and Wayback)